 Cedars-Sinai Medical Center,

 I'm currently establishing my own laboratory and transitioning all my research activities to my new home as a faculty member at the Cedars-Sinai Medical Center in Los Angeles, where I'm part of the Department of Neurosurgery with a joint appointment in Neurology.
-Also, I'm a visiting faculty in the Division of Biology of the California Institute of Technology and I advise students at both institutions.
+Also, I'm a visiting faculty in the Division of Biology and Biological Engineering of the California Institute of Technology and I teach and advise students at both institutions.

 I received my Ph.D. in Computation and Neural Systems from the California Institute of Technology in Pasadena, CA, USA in 2008 and my B.S. in computer science from the University of Applied Sciences in Rapperswil, Switzerland.
 I did my undergraduate thesis at the Institute of Neuroinformatics at ETH Zurich on unsupervised learning.